Bois bande herbal aphrodisiac plant for sexual health

-No studies are available in the Western literature as of 2014 to give us any clues on this herb's aphrodisiac benefits or mechanism of action.
+No studies could be found in the Western literature as of 2016 to give us any clues on this herb's aphrodisiac benefits or mechanism of action.

 A more potent aphrodisiac to consider is Catuaba bark from South America, and also muira puama.